 Tony Todd wears a long shearling coat in the 1992 American gothic supernatural horror film Candyman (Credit: TriStar Pictures)

-The Candyman has his dark, long shearling coat, which has become just as recognizable as the other pieces of wardrobe mentioned – partly due to the fact that it sticks out like a sore thumb compared to the clothing choices of all of the other characters of the film.
+The Candyman has his dark, long shearling coat, which has become just as recognizable as the other pieces of wardrobe mentioned—partly because it sticks out like a sore thumb compared to the clothing choices of all the other characters of the film.

 9. Trainspotting’s Black Bomber Jacket: A Badge of 90s Counter-Culture